-There’s truly no better time than the present to get your finances set up for the New Year.
+There’s no better time than the present to get your finances ready for a new year.
 Unfortunately, for many busy professionals, there just isn’t enough time in the day to tackle seemingly non-urgent matters.
-As a wealth advisor and CERTIFIED FINANCIAL PLANNER™ professional, I’ve seen how unintentional oversights or a lack of planning can cause big issues down the road.
+As a CERTIFIED FINANCIAL PLANNER™ professional, I’ve seen how unintentional oversights and a lack of planning can cause big issues down the road.
 This January, it’s time to finally tackle your financial to-do list.

 Not compulsively checking your invest accounts is a good thing; ignoring it altogether is not.
-The start of a new year is a great time to spend a few minutes on your plan’s website for some housekeeping.
+The start of a new year is a great time to review your account.
 Here are a few areas to focus on:

-- Contributions: the IRS increased the maximum annual addition to $19,500 in 2020.
+- Contributions.
+The IRS maximum annual addition is $19,500 in 2021, same as 2020.
 Individuals age 50+ have an additional $6,500 in catch-up contributions.
 Check your current selection and consider increasing your savings if you’re not currently at the annual limits.
 Ideally, try and spread your additions throughout the year versus front-loading, as dollar-cost averaging means investors buy fewer shares when valuations are high and more when the market is cheaper.
-Funding your 401(k) too soon may also mean a lower employer match.
+Funding your 401(k) too soon may also mean taking a lower employer match.

-- Investment allocation: while the options in your 401(k) plan will generally be limited to a defined “menu” of available funds, consider whether you should make any adjustments, such as to your allocation between stocks and bonds or to lower-cost investment options.
+- Investment selection.
+While the options in your 401(k) plan will generally be limited to a defined “menu” of available funds, consider whether you should make any adjustments, such as to your allocation between stocks and bonds or to lower-cost investment options.

 Get your estate planning documents in order

 Almost every adult needs a basic estate planning package.
 Without exception, if you are raising a child you need to have an updated will.
-Even if you had estate planning documents drawn up, but have since moved to another state, you will need to have an attorney redraft your documents as each state has different laws.
+Even if you have estate planning documents, if you move to another state, you need a new plan because states have different laws.

 It’s not just about the kids either: unmarried individuals or couples without children should also work with an estate planning attorney to draft wills, power of attorney, health care proxy, and possibly set up a trust as well.
-Married individuals sometimes incorrectly assume that if their spouse died, their assets will automatically pass onto the surviving spouse.
-Depending on a number of factors, such as the type of asset, how it was owned/titled, whether beneficiary designations were up to date, and so on, assets may not pass as expected or could be subject to probate.
+Married individuals sometimes incorrectly assume that if their spouse dies, assets automatically pass onto the surviving spouse.
+Depending on a number of factors, such as the type of asset, ownership, etc., assets may not pass as planned or could be subject to probate.

-Consolidating old retirement plans to one financial institution is often beneficial for investors looking to simplify their financial life, streamline the investment management process, and get a better grasp on where they stand financially.
-Many investors don’t understand the drawbacks of maintaining multiple old retirement plans or what the alternatives are.
+Consolidating old retirement plans into one account can be beneficial.
+It simplifies and streamlines the investment management process and you’ll get a better grasp on where you stand financially.
+Many investors don’t understand the drawbacks of keeping old retirement plans or what the alternatives are.

 Especially for individuals in fields with frequent job transitions, such as biotech and pharma, it doesn’t take long before the number of 401(k) plans becomes out of control.
-Aside from the practical matters, rolling an old 401(k) over to an IRA can provide cost savings, as you will have access to more low-cost investment options and will no longer have to share the administrative costs with the other 401(k) plan participants.
+Aside from the practical matters, rolling an old 401(k) over to an IRA can provide cost savings, as you’ll have access to more low-cost investment options.

 Combat lifestyle inflation

-Many working professionals are fortunate enough to receive pay increases each year, but without making a conscious effort to save more, this extra income will likely be spent on lifestyle expenses instead.
+Many professionals are fortunate enough to receive pay increases each year.
+But without a conscious effort to increase your savings rate, extra income will likely be spent instead.
 This is known as lifestyle inflation.

 As the most basic level, the more expensive your lifestyle, the more income you’ll require in retirement to maintain it.
 Especially for high-earners, saving outside of a 401(k) is likely necessary to maintain the same standard of living in retirement.
 A brokerage account is typically the best type of investment account in this situation, as there are no limits on how much you can contribute.